 - Cabin Counselors will talk about the specific undesirable behavior with the camper and together make a verbal corrective plan for success.
-The Cabin Counselor will let the Camp Director know what has happened. - ➤ If the behavior continues, the Camp Director will have a conversation with the camper and create a plan for change.
-After a conversation with the Camp Director, the Director will call the camper's home, explain what has happened, let a parent/guardian know the approaches that we have tried, and ask for advice about the situation ("What do you do at home when occurs?"
+The Cabin Counselor will let the Camp Director know what has happened. - ➤ If the behavior continues, camp leadership staff will have a conversation with the camper and create a plan for change.
+After a conversation with leadership, the staff will call the camper's home, explain what has happened, let a parent/guardian know the approaches that we have tried, and ask for advice about the situation ("What do you do at home when occurs?"
 "Is there something that might be causing this behavior?"
 "Do you have any suggestions?").
-We have been incredibly successful in partnering with parents in the past. - However, if the behavior continues, the Camp Director will involve the parent in a phone conversation with the camper.
-This call would be initiated and supervised by the Camp Director. - ➤ Unfortunately, there are situations when campers are removed from camp activities, and parents are asked to pick up their child from camp without a refund.
+We have been incredibly successful in partnering with parents in the past. - However, if the behavior continues, the camp leadership staff will involve the parent in a phone conversation with the camper.
+This call would be initiated and supervised by the leadership staff - ➤ Unfortunately, there are situations when campers are removed from camp activities, and parents are asked to pick up their child from camp without a refund.
 This, of course, is not our preference, but for the well-being and safety of the whole group, or as a logical consequence for continued inappropriate behavior, dismissal from camp may be required by the Camp Director.